surniaulula/wpsso-google-merchant-feed/README.md

 <p>The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Premium Core and provides maintenance free XML feeds for each WordPress language (aka locale).</p>

-<p>There are no add-on settings to configure -- the WPSSO Google Merchant Feed add-on automatically retrieves all product information in the language (aka locale) requested.</p>
+<p>There are no add-on settings to configure &mdash; the WPSSO Google Merchant Feed add-on automatically retrieves all product information in the language (aka locale) requested.</p>

-<p>A suppported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required -- the WPSSO Google Merchant Feed add-on also retrieves custom product information entered in the WordPress editor Document SSO metabox.
+<p>A suppported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on also retrieves custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce variations and product attributes are fully supported.</p>

 <p><strong>Google Merchant Feed per Language:</strong></p>

-<p>There are no add-on settings to configure -- an XML feed is automatically available for each installed WordPress language.
+<p>There are no add-on settings to configure &mdash; an XML feed is automatically available for each installed WordPress language.
 For example: <code>/merchant-feed/en_US.xml</code>.</p>

 <!-- /about -->